About Aditi

 With more than a decade of experience across government, non-profit, and industry settings, Aditi helps organizations rethink how they operate.
 Her work spans management consulting, strategic communications, branding, and data-driven evaluation, state human services systems, and enterprise platforms like Salesforce to strengthen performance and accountability.

-She led the way to have a stolen firearm ordinance later adopted at the state level and advanced initiatives around walkability, public safety, wages for first responders, and emergency infrastructure.
+Aditi led the way to have a stolen firearm ordinance later adopted at the state level and advanced initiatives around walkability, public safety, wages for first responders, and emergency infrastructure.
 She currently serves as vice chair of the South Carolina Opioid Recovery Fund Board, overseeing the allocation of $360 million to address the opioid epidemic.
-Aditi blends data expertise, governance experience, and a modern, millennial perspective.
-As a mom, researcher, and former elected leader, she brings candor and clarity to complex issues — offering a fresh take in a media landscape overdue for new voices.
+She also is a Board of Trustee for the College of Arts and Sciences at the University of South Carolina.

 Education

-2019 - PhD, Health Promotion Education and Behavior, University of South Carolina
+PhD, Health Promotion Education and Behavior, University of South Carolina

-2013 - MPH, Health Policy, George Washington University
+MPH, Health Policy, George Washington University

-2011 - BA, American Government, Minor, Public Health, University of Virginia
+BA, American Government, Minor, Public Health, University of Virginia

 Community